joshua-rodgers/char_crawl/README.md

 to be able to find the entry point of the code to make any sense of the project in a reasonable amount of time.
 2. because looking at other people's code always felt like
-"cheating" because of this self-conciousness i used to have at being a __n00b__. thing is, i dont care about other people anymore. ive found my own groove. ill probably never be a pro dev, and that's cool. i find little opportunities to write scripts in my job in IT when i feel like it. so to me being able to look to other projects for help in figuring out a tough problem is a sign of growth.
+"cheating" because of this self-conciousness i used to have at being a __n00b__. thing is, i dont care about other people anymore. ive found my own groove. ill probably never be a pro dev, and that's cool. i find little opportunities to write scripts in my job in IT when i feel like it. so to me being able to look to other projects for help in figuring out a tough problem is a sign of personal growth.
+The project i checked out was the roguelike angband. its written in c and the structure of the source was very friendly at least in that the source files were very semantically named.
+I was able to find some of the prcedural generation code fairly easily by just following the names of the source files. from one of them i learned that while procedural generation is about as daunting as i imagined, some of the ideas were quite intuitive and therefore some of the naive strtegies i had devised in my head were actually vaild for making something simple. this is a bit of a breakthrough.